The GURNETT Family of Swanbourne (Updated September 2020)

 As far as we can make out, all of the Gurnetts in the world can probably trace themselves back to one of two Gurnett branches, one from Bucks and one from Essex.
 The surname in Essex maybe connected to a Ricardus Gernet who is mentioned in the Domesday Book at Chigwell in Essex and he was a Norman who came with William the Conqueror.

-The second recorded mention of a Gurnett in Swanbourne is when Benjamin Gurnett (1762-1839) married Rebecca Brome at Swanbourne Church in 1787.
+Elizabeth Gurnett’s son Benjamin was known as Benjamin Gurnett and from him all the Swanbourne Gurnetts descend.
+Benjamin Gurnett married Rebecca Brome at Swanbourne Church in 1787.
 Benjamin and Rebecca Gurnett had three sons: Benjamin Gurnett (1789-1866), John Gurnett (1794-1865) and William Gurnett (1800-1837).
 William Gurnett seems not have had any children but it is from Benjamin and John Gurnett that all the Gurnetts in Buckinghamshire, in two distinct family groups, descend.
 The family were part of Swanbourne Baptist church where some were buried in its grounds.

 Descendants of Benjamin Gurnett (1789-1861) son of Benjamin, son of Edward